odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ### Configuration

-The entire configuration of your application is stored and managed in the `config/` directory.
+The directory for all configuration files is: `config/`

+The file `config/settings.php` is the main configuration file and combines the default settings with environment specific settings.

 * Create a directory: `config/`
 * Create a configuration file `config/settings.php` and copy/paste this content: